 It would be very wrong if you simply add the five installments (i.e. Rs 50,000) and compare it with the alternative (Rs 40,000 today).

-You should rather use time value of money to determine the present value of the installments and then make a comparison.
+You should rather use TVM to determine the present value of the installments and then make a comparison.

 Present value computation